karanicolaslab/PROTAC_ternary/README.md

 ## Dependency
 Rosetta Software Suite; OpenEye Software Suite

 **The docking decoys should be genearted with two ligands along with the two proteins using Rosetta.

-**The linker conformers should have overlap part at each end with the two ligands in the decoy using OMEGA.
+**The linker conformers should have overlap part at each end with the two ligands in the decoy using OMEGA

 ## Input files
 1) protein-protein docking decoy(s), can be eitehr a pdb file or a list of pdb structures (see docking_decoy.pdb and decoy_list.txt as example);